Pharmacy

 Can I have my medicines posted from RCH Pharmacy

-The RCH is limiting access to the hospital so we can protect you, our patients and our staff.
-To assist the RCH Pharmacy is able to post medicines, that cannot be dispensed at your community pharmacy.
-See below on how to contact RCH Pharmacy to order your medicines, allowing one week for dispensing and arrival at your home.
+The RCH Pharmacy is able to post some medicines on request.
+The postage cost is paid by the patient.
+See below on how to contact RCH Pharmacy to order your medicines, allowing at least one week for dispensing and arrival at your home.

 How to order your medications in advance from home: